ubclaunchpad/virtual-pet/README.md

     * If you have windows, click enable android
     * If you select the wrong option, delete the  generated windows/web/macos/ios/android folder and try again from step 1
 3. go back to main.dart and click the Run button above void main()

+## General workflow notes
+* be sure to run `git pull` while on `main` to get the latest code
+* then run `git checkout -b <your-branch-name-here>` to switch to a new branch
+* make your changes on this new branch
+* once you are done making your changes, be sure to run `flutter analyze` to lint your code and fix any linting errors
+* commit any changes made from fixing any linting errors
+* switch back to `main` to get any new changes that occurred while you were working on your changes
+* switch back to `<your-branch-name-here>` and run `git rebase main`
+* push your branch to GitHub
+* open a pull request and assign two people to review your work